jschild01/Capstone/data/vector_stores/README.md

 The Git repo already houses two smaller vector stores based on a small subset of the data, originally intended for testing.

+# License
+This project is licensed under the MIT License.
+See the LICENSE file in the root directory for details.